Jaguar F-PACE Review & Prices

 Reliability and problems

-Jaguar does not have the best reputation for quality and reliability, although there is hope for the future as the company’s boss has put a new taskforce in place whose entire job is to improve on the solidity of the cars.
+Jaguar does not have the best reputation for quality and reliability.
 The F-Pace has had five recalls in the UK, for detaching driveshafts, fuel leaks, fire risk, and CO2 emissions issues.

-General quality has been quite good, but many owners have reported the sorts of annoying electrical and electronic niggles that are common to the Jaguar brand (and which really shouldn’t be).
-Hopefully, the recent upgrades to the cabin will improve on what went before, and there haven’t been many issues with core items such as engines and gearboxes.
+General quality has been quite good, but many owners have reported the sorts of annoying electrical issues that are common to the Jaguar brand (and which really shouldn’t be).
+At least there haven’t been many issues with core items such as engines and gearboxes.
 If you want the ultimate in reliability, though, just buy a Lexus.

-Jaguar does offer a standard three-year unlimited mileage warranty, and that can optionally be extended out to four years.
+Jaguar does offer a standard three-year unlimited mileage warranty, and that can optionally be extended out to four years, which continues with new owners into used ownership too.

 Buy or lease the Jaguar F-PACE at a price you’ll love